DataDog/documentation/content/en/tracing/guide/adaptive_sampling.md

 Adaptive Sampling uses granular configuration of existing [sampling rules][7] to adjust rates based on resource, service, and environment.
 Using [remote configuration][3], Datadog dynamically manages these rates to match your specified monthly budget and ensure visibility for low-traffic services and endpoints.

-To enroll new services to adaptive sampling and manage ingested volumes from the [Datadog Ingestion control page][1], follow the instructions listed below.
+To enroll new services to adaptive sampling and manage ingested volumes from the [Datadog Ingestion Control page][1], follow the instructions listed below.

 ## Requirements